 The governing body of the HCMA is a seven-member Board of Commissioners.
 Two of the members are selected by the governor, to represent the district at large, and the other five are selected by the Board of Commissioners from each of the five member counties.

 Currently, 13 Metroparks cover almost 25,000 acres and serve over 8 million visitors on average annually.
 The Metroparks are located along the Huron and Clinton rivers, providing a greenbelt around the Detroit metropolitan area.
 The parks are, generally, more than 1,000 acres each, with Stony Creek and Kensington being more than 4,400 acres each.

 The Metroparks provide a natural oasis from urban and suburban life.
 They provide an ever-growing variety of year-round, outdoor recreational and educational activities in safe, clean environments.
 Picnicking, fishing, swimming, boating, hiking, nature study, biking, golf, disc golf, winter sports and a host of special outdoor programs and events are available within a short drive to southeast Michigan residents.

 The HCMA has made a strong commitment to environmental education and preservation.
-It operates nine full-service interpretive centers — nature, farm and historical — that provide a variety of programs, both on site and off site, for almost 1.4 million people annually.
-An eleventh interpretive center, the “Mobile Learning Center,” visits schools, community centers, fairs and other locations in southeast Michigan to conduct nature, farm and history programs for groups that may not have the means or opportunities to visit a Metropark.
+It operates 10 full-service interpretive centers — nature, farm and historical — that provide a variety of programs, both on site and off site, for almost 1.4 million people annually.
+In addition, it boasts three mobile learning centers to engage with schools, community centers, fairs and other locations in Southeast Michigan to conduct nature, farm and history programs for groups that may not have the means or opportunities to visit a Metropark.